Cordell Bank National Marine Sanctuary

 Cordell Bank National Marine Sanctuary is a marine sanctuary located off the coast of California.
 It protects an area of 1286 sqmi of marine wildlife.
 The administrative center of the sanctuary is on an offshore granite outcrop 4.5 sqmi by 9.5 sqmi, located on the continental shelf off of California.
 The outcrop is, at its closest (Point Reyes), 6 mi from the sanctuary itself.

 Cordell Bank is one of the United States' 13 National Marine Sanctuaries that protect and preserve ocean ecosystems in the U.S. Cordell Bank is a seamount approximately 50 mi northwest of San Francisco where the ocean bottom rises to within 115 ft of the surface.
-The seamount was discovered in 1853 by the U.S. Coast Survey, and named for Edward Cordell, who surveyed the area more thoroughly in 1869.
+The seamount was discovered in 1853 by the United States Coast Survey, and named for Edward Cordell, who surveyed the area more thoroughly in 1869.
 It was extensively explored and described during 1978–86 by Robert Schmieder, who published a monograph about it [Schmieder, 1991].
-It has been protected as a sanctuary since 1989.
+It has been protected as a sanctuary since May 24, 1989.
 The protected area encompasses 526 square miles (1347 km2) of ocean.

 The unique blend of ocean conditions and undersea topography creates a rich and diverse underwater ecosystem.
 A subsurface island rises from soft sediments covering the continental shelf.
 The upper pinnacles reach to within 115 ft of the surface, and the average depth is 400 ft.
 The sanctuary serves as a breeding ground for migratory marine mammals, birds, and fish.
 The prevailing California Current flows southward along the coast, causing an upwelling of nutrient-rich water that provided the foundation for the area's marine ecosystem.

 Sanctuary regulations prohibit extraction of hydrocarbons (oil, natural gas), the removal of benthic (bottom-dwelling) organisms, discharge of wastes, and removal of cultural resources.
 Recreational SCUBA diving is not recommended in the sanctuary due to depth and currents.